-Plus, statistics and details on security vulnerabilities are included in the merge request – allowing developers to remediate in real–time before they switch context to other activities.
+Plus, the merge request includes statistics and details on security vulnerabilities, allowing developers to remediate in real-time before they switch context to other activities.

 Similarly, GitLab’s DAST capabilities facilitate comprehensive testing earlier in the development lifecycle by leveraging the review app, spun up by CI.
 This allows known runtime vulnerabilities to be reported to the developer before the code gets pushed into higher environments.

 GitLab's Security Dashboard is a powerful tool in the hands of security pros for earlier risk visibility, easier vulnerability tracking and faster remediation.

 The dashboard provides an overview of all vulnerabilities identified by security scanners in one place, alongside details about each finding and the current remediation efforts.
 These details are shown in pipelines, projects and groups.

 Security pros can drill down into each vulnerability from the dashboard to view the code itself and make comments, thereby streamlining collaboration with the developer.
 The dashboard also provides additional insights, such as unresolved vulnerabilities across projects and/or groups, along with actions taken, by whom and when.

 Besides providing an overview of security status, the A-F grading scale on the Security Dashboard helps security teams quickly spot projects with the greatest degree of risk so they can be more efficient in addressing them.

 4. Threat Monitoring page for proactive risk analysis and mitigation